How To Plant Soft Fruit

 Slated to be the next 'new' super fruit.
 A popular fruit amongst foragers.
 Closely related to the Blueberry though the fruits are smaller.
 Self fertile.

-Available from APPROXIMATELY late November / early December
+Available from APPROXIMATELY mid November

 Supplied as a pot grown plant approximately 6" (15 cm) tall including pot.

-Available from APPROXIMATELY November
+Available from APPROXIMATELY mid November

-Available from APPROXIMATELY November
+Available from APPROXIMATELY mid November

 Supplied as a bare root plant approximately 12" - 18" (30 - 45 cm) tall including roots.